Siamese neural network: Twin networks for object tracking

 Twin networks have been used in object tracking because of its unique two tandem inputs and similarity measurement.
-In object tracking, one input of the twin network is user pre-selected exemplar image, the other input is a larger search image, which twin network's job is to locate exemplar inside of search image.
+In object tracking, one input of the twin network is user pre-selected exemplar image, the other input is a larger search image.
+The twin network's job is to locate the exemplar inside of the search image.
 By measuring the similarity between exemplar and each part of the search image, a map of similarity score can be given by the twin network.
 Furthermore, using a Fully Convolutional Network, the process of computing each sector's similarity score can be replaced with only one cross correlation layer.

 After being first introduced in 2016, Twin fully convolutional network has been used in many High-performance Real-time Object Tracking Neural Networks.
 Like CFnet, StructSiam, SiamFC-tri, DSiam, SA-Siam, SiamRPN, DaSiamRPN, Cascaded SiamRPN, SiamMask, SiamRPN++, Deeper and Wider SiamRPN.